Teknikens-Hus/calendar-to-mqtt/README.md

 # calendar-to-mqtt
 This program written in golang allows you to deploy a docker container/pod that scrapes/fetches data from supported calendars and publish them to MQTT topics for use in other systems, like ESPHome/Home Assistant.

+The program is intented to be used together with [esphome-mqtt-booking-display](https://github.com/Teknikens-Hus/esphome-mqtt-booking-display).
+But can be used for other purposes as well.

 ## Supported Calendars
 Currently, the following calendars are supported:
 - ICS